mattcroat/redesign/posts/sveltekit-for-beginners/sveltekit-for-beginners.md

   on top of another framework.
 </blockquote>

+> 🐿️ A meta-framework is just a term used to describe a framework that's built on top of another framework.

 Why do we need these frameworks and what does it even mean to be a "meta-framework"?

 Despite the jokes about a new JavaScript framework being released each day we as developers have come together and decided that the component model is the best way moving forwards.